complex64/protoc-gen-gorm/docs/docs/options.md

 ### not_null

-Specifies the column as "NOT NULL".
+Specifies the field's column as "NOT NULL".
 See "not null" under [GORM: Field Tags](https://gorm.io/docs/models.html#Fields-Tags).

 **Example:**